adi-yosef/ToDoAPP/README.md

 # ToDoAPP

 * clone this repo
+* make sure you have python3 installed
-* run commands to open venv:
+* run commands if you want to open venv:
     * windows:
         python -m venv venv
         venv\Scripts\activate